Why Are Gaming Laptops So Expensive?

 On the other hand, most laptop cases are quite similar in size (with some exceptions).
 Manufacturers such as Razer, Dell, HP, or Alienware have to size all parts down to fit them into the thin case without sacrificing too much performance.
 They also have to leave some space for cooling.

 Building smaller parts with roughly the same performance costs more, increasing the sales price of the final product.
-The smaller form factor is also the key reason why a gaming laptop (Wikipedia) performs worse than a desktop with the same specifications.
+The smaller form factor is also the key reason why a gaming laptop performs worse than a desktop with the same specifications.
 To prevent overheating, components run at lower clock speeds and voltages.

 No Interchangeable Parts: Because most manufacturers have their own design, cooling solutions, and plans, usually, no parts of a gaming laptop are interchangeable.
 With standard gaming PCs, you can swap out the GPU, CPU, and motherboard and replace it with a better version.